kmizu/xbuilder/README.md

-# xbuilder
+## xbuilder
-XML Builder DSL inspired by Groovy Markup
+XML Builder DSL in Scala inspired by Groovy Markup